SocialistBork/CTF-WriteUps/redpwn ctf 2021/README.md

 print ("n=",n)
 print ("Decrypt: %s" % ((long_to_bytes(res))))
 ```
 Altenatively, you can use https://www.dcode.fr/rsa-cipher to decode the cipher text.
-Both results will give you the flag.
+Both methods will give you the flag.

 ```
 flag{68ab82df34}